 In March 2021, Improvement Cymru published the All-Wales Dementia Care Pathway of Standards.

 This work, directed by the requirements of the Dementia Action Plan for Wales, is overseen by the Welsh Government Dementia Oversight Implementation and Impact Group (DOIIG).

 20 standards have been designed to be dynamic by responding to evaluation and supporting evidence.
-They sit within four themes: Accessible, Responsive, Journey, Partnerships and Relationships Underpinned by Kindness and Understanding.
+They sit within four themes: Accessible, Responsive, Journey, Partnerships and

+Relationships Underpinned by Kindness and Understanding.

-The standards have been developed using the Improvement Cymru Delivery Framework and the work will focus on developing a twoyear Delivery Framework Guide for the regions across Wales covering the period April 2021 - March 2023.
-17/74
+The standards have been co-designed over the past two years with over 1800 people ranging from PLWD to voluntary sector organisations to practitioners across Wales and the UK.
+The work focuses on developing a two-year Delivery Framework Guide for the regions across Wales covering the period April 2022 - March 2024.

-EoLC Health Board dementia specific provision - West Wales area
+EoLC Health Board dementia specific provision - West

+Wales area

-The HDuHB Together for Health End of Life and Palliative Care Delivery Plan 2016 - 2020 outlines the current EoLC resources available to support people with dementia: Source: HDuHB Together for Health End of Life & Palliative Care Delivery Plan 2016 - 2020
+Partneriaeth Gofal Gorllewin Cymru West Wales Care Partnership current EoLC resources available to support people with dementia: Source: HDdUHB Together for Health End of Life & Palliative Care Delivery Plan 2016 -2020